Rajpratik71/linux-manPages/pbmmake.md

        pbmmake [-white|-black|-gray ] width height

 DESCRIPTION
        Produces a portable bitmap of the specified width and height.
 The color defaults to white.

 OPTIONS
        In addition to the usual -white and -black, this program implements -gray.
-This  gives a simple 50% gray pattern with 1's and 0's alter‐ nating.
+This gives a simple 50% gray pattern with 1's and 0's alternating.

        All flags can be abbreviated to their shortest unique prefix.